A Brief History Of Bitcoin Mining

 Early Bitcoin Mining Days

-In the beginning, the very first Bitcoin miners were producing BTC at the rate of 50 per block, meaning if you had a pretty decent computer, you would be looking at earning roughly about NZD$5 a day.
-Although this may not seem like much, the amount of computing power needed back then was relatively small, so it was worth it for crypto enthusiasts to participate, even if merely for the joy of doing it.
+In the beginning, the very first Bitcoin miners were producing BTC at the rate of 50 per block.
+If you had a pretty decent computer, you would be looking at earning roughly about NZD$5 a day.
+Although this may not seem like much, the amount of computing power needed back then was relatively small.
+It was worth it for crypto enthusiasts to participate, even if merely for the joy of doing it.

 Bitcoin Mining Today

 Today, however, things are a completely different story.
 If you were mining 50 BTC, you would be getting something along the lines of NZD$400,000 per block, a far cry from the simple $5 that you would be getting back in 2009!